- Diversity, Equity, and Inclusion

 Career Information is available through RSOs and professional groups.
 Employer Information Sessions, such as those hosted by the Association of Computer Science Undergraduates, are a great place to hear guest speakers and talk with recruiters.
 The ACSU has recently held information sessions for employers such as Morgan Stanley, Accenture, and Microsoft.
 Additional career planning advice is available from the three professional societies that have a strong following in computer science.
 These societies are the Association for Computing Machinery (ACM), the Society of Industrial and Applied Mathematics (SIAM), and the The Institute of Electrical and Electronics Engineers (IEEE)

 Various degree options exist on the undergraduate and graduate level at Cornell.
-Students interested in getting an undergraduate degree in two colleges may consider the Concurrent Degree Option.
+Students interested in getting exposure to other areas may want to consider pursuing an undergraduate minor.
 On the graduate level, students interested in continuing education often consider the Masters of Engineering Program at Cornell or the Johnson School MBA Programs.
 In addition, the careful study of electives will enable students to select a program from a number of graduate fields including;

 - business management